 Q G Rayer (2019), Ethical investing approaches: screening and best-in-class, The Private Investor, the newsletter of the UK Shareholders’ Association, issue 202, October, p8-10, 18th October 2019.

 Previous articles asked why ethical investment matters , gave an introduction to Sustainable (environmental, social and governance, or ESG) investing and a short history of ethical investing .
 This article outlines how ethical investors use screening and best-in-class approaches to achieve their goals.

 Ethical investors wish to allocate funds to areas they feel deserve investment selectively and to avoid businesses or activities that do not.
-Typically, they seek to avoid the so-called ‘sextet of sin’, which generally refers to alcohol, tobacco, gambling, pornography, armaments and nuclear power .
-Different investors may wish to avoid different or more sectors than these, including areas such as animal testing, the fur trade and child labour.
+Typically, they seek to avoid the so-called ‘sextet of sin’, which generally refers to alcohol, tobacco, gambling, pornography, armaments, and nuclear power .
+Different investors may wish to avoid different or more sectors than these, including areas such as animal testing, fur trade and child labour.
 Exclusions or ‘screening’ is only one strategy of several.
 Investors can ask themselves whether they wish to:

 • Avoid unethical companies, but accept investment in ethically neutral companies, which do neither good nor harm?
 This is known as negative screening.

 • Invest only in ethical companies, avoiding both unethical and ethically neutral companies?
 Called positive screening.